 (5) The notice given under this by-law must set out the grounds on which the permit is cancelled.

 [By-law 17D inserted in Gazette 22 May 2009 p.
-1698.]
+1698; amended in Gazette 23 Dec 2011 p.
+5430.]

 17E.
 Refund of parking permit fees

-(1) If a parking permit is cancelled on a ground referred to in by-law 17D(1)(f) or (g) the chief executive officer must cause any permit fees paid for any weeks commencing on or after the day on which the permit is cancelled to be refunded to the permit holder.
+(1) If a parking permit is cancelled on a ground referred to in by-law 17D(1)(f) or (g) the chief executive officer must cause the amount of the fee paid for a period commencing on or after the day on which the permit is cancelled to be refunded to the permit holder.

-(2) If a parking permit is cancelled on the ground referred to in by-law 17D(1)(e) the chief executive officer may cause any permit fees paid for any weeks commencing on or after the day on which the permit is cancelled to be refunded to the permit holder.
+(2) If a parking permit is cancelled on the ground referred to in by-law 17D(1)(e) the chief executive officer may cause the amount of the fee paid for a period commencing on or after the day on which the permit is cancelled to be refunded to the permit holder.

-(3) If an authorised person is satisfied that a permit holder will not park, or has not parked, on the site for a continuous period exceeding 4 weeks, the authorised person may waive the fees payable for the permit for that period.
+(3) If an authorised person is satisfied that a permit holder will not park, or has not parked, on the site for a continuous period exceeding 4 weeks, the authorised person may waive the fee payable for the permit for that period.

 [By-law 17E inserted in Gazette 22 May 2009 p.
-1699.]
+1699; amended in Gazette 23 Dec 2011 p.
+5430.]

 Part 4 — Infringement notices